quii/learn-go-with-tests/io.md

 What we need to do is to make a "constructor" which
 - Tries to read the `database`, `io.Copy` will return the number of bytes it has read.
-- If there is an error then return it
+- If there is an error then return it.
 - If the length of the bytes read is zero then we need to encode an empty `League` into the database to initialise ourselves.

 When we use this function in the integration test it now passes.
 Make sure to update `main` to use it too.